apache/pekko-connectors-kafka/docs/src/main/paradox/transactions.md

 1. A single producer per application has the opportunity to collectively batch sends to allow for better throughput.
 If we subdivide the same producing workload with multiple producers then we will lose the efficiency of consecutive batching to Kafka that one producer can manage.
-Since the Kafka Producer is threadsafe we would ideally only have one Producer per Alpakka Kafka application, but this isn't possible if we want to distribute our transactional application across multiple instances.
+Since the Kafka Producer is threadsafe we would ideally only have one Producer per Apache Pekko Connectors Kafka application, but this isn't possible if we want to distribute our transactional application across multiple instances.

 2. The Kafka cluster will receive more connection and request overhead because there are more batches sent from more producers.